 Welcome Graduate Students

 Whether you're pursuing a masters, doctoral or graduate professional degree, graduate school can be one of the most exciting, challenging, and rewarding experiences you undertake in your life.
-To help you navigate your way, the Office of Graduate Student Life and Wellness and this website act as a handbook to graduate student life and wellness at Michigan State University.
+To help you navigate your way, the Office of Graduate Student Life & Wellness and this website act as a handbook to graduate student life and wellness at Michigan State University.
 Here you will find the tools, resources, and programs to not only help you succeed, but have a great experience overall.

 Graduate Student Life & Wellness is a collaborative effort to help support graduate students in their pursuit of their advanced degree and a well-balanced life.
 Click here to learn more.

-The Institute exists to support and develop gradate students to become dynamic serving leaders, strategically influencing their academic communities while at Michigan State who will make an indelible impact in their disciplines and fields in their future endeavors.
+The Institute exists to support and develop graduate students to become dynamic serving leaders, strategically influencing their academic communities while at Michigan State who will make an indelible impact in their disciplines and fields in their future endeavors.
 Click here to learn more.

 Need a quiet place to study or relax?
 Want a free cup of coffee?
 Be sure to stop by the Graduate Student Lounge in the basement of Chittenden Hall.
 The lounge is open Monday through Friday 7:30am - 5:30pm, and it's a great spot for individual or group work.
 Click here to learn more.